 New Model COBRA Notice Released

-Two New Model COBRA Notices Available from the Department of Labor
+Two New Model COBRA Notices Available from the Dept. of Labor

 The Department of Labor (DOL), through its Employee Benefits Security Administration (EBSA), has released updated versions of its model COBRA General Notice and model COBRA Election Notice, both with an expiration date of Jan.
 31, 2023.